Nikhil Paramjit Sharma

 Nikhil Sharma is an Indian author, sports commentator and a sports management professional known for his knowledge about player development, player psychology, league structures and sustainability in sports.
 He co-authored his first book India's Football Dream along with Indian author and political analyst Shantanu Gupta.

 He is the founder and chief executive officer of a New Delhi-based sports management company, zlait Sports Management that specialises in sports infrastructure, player representation, technical consultancy, marketing and sponsorship and media advisory.
-He is also an AIFF, AFC and FIFA licensed football coach who has a keen interest in technical data and its usage in sports.
+He is also an AIFF, AFC and FIFA licensed football coach.
 Sharma also serves as a faculty for sports communication at Pillai Institute of Management Studies and Research (FIFA/CIES Executive Programme).

 Early life and education

 Born in Chandigarh, Punjab to Professor Paramjit Sharma and Ragini Sharma, both of whom hail from Chandigarh.
 He spent the first few years of his childhood in Chandigarh before his family moved to Pune, Maharashtra.
 He did his schooling from Vidya Bhavan High School and Loyola Junior College.
 He has a degree in Production Engineering from Bharati Vidyapeeth, Pune and is an MBA in Marketing from MICA, Ahmedabad.